 Jason Reeves CEnv MCIEEM

-Jason strives with his team to build CIEEM’s influence with governments, civil servants, environmental partners and other sectors for the benefit of people of nature.
+Jason strives with his team to build CIEEM’s influence with governments, civil servants, environmental partners and other sectors for the benefit of people and nature.
 He also works with the In Practice Editor to produce CIEEM’s quarterly magazine.
-Outside of CIEEM, he sits on the advisory boards of Teach the Future and UK Youth for Nature.
-He has a BSc in Biological Sciences and a MSc in Biodiversity Conservation and Management, and has over 15 years of experience in the ecology and environment sector.
+He sits on the advisory boards of Teach the Future and UK Youth for Nature, and and is a member of Wildlife and Countryside Link’s Board of Trustees.
+He has a BSc in Biological Sciences and a MSc in Biodiversity Conservation and Management.

 Amber Connett ACIEEM